alexanderlc/subvocal/README.md

 - Call system actor shutdown and terminate when the spring context is shutting down

 # Done
+- Add create sentiment as a worker task
 - revert to a multiple actor system context
 - workers should only register for work they can complete